Bertram Park

 Bertram Charles Percival Park OBE (1883–1972) was an English portrait photographer whose work included British and European royalty.
 Engravings of his photographs were widely used on British and British Commonwealth postage stamps, currency, and other official documents in the 1930s.
 His theatrical portraits were the source for two paintings by Walter Sickert.

 With his wife Yvonne Gregory, they produced a number of photographic books of the female nude.
 He was an expert in the cultivation of the rose and the editor of The Rose Annual.

 Early life

 Bertram Charles Percival Park was born in either Bloomsbury or Marylebone to Charles Percival Park and Katharine Mary Park and baptised at Minster, Kent, England, in 1883.
 He initially worked in the family firm which made artist's materials.

 Family

 In 1916, Park married the photographer Yvonne Gregory (1889–1970) at Hampstead, and she became one of his principal models.
 They had a daughter, Hilary June Park, who was born in Hampstead in 1920.
 Hilary, known as June, was an architect who married David Francis Rivers Bosanquet in 1941 and divorced him in 1947.
-Her second marriage was to the Finnish architect Cyril Mardall (1909–1994) in 1947.
+Her second marriage was to the Finnish-British architect Cyril Mardall (1909–1994) in 1947.